Why We Should Care When Doctors Suffer Moral Injury

 But I’m hoping that we’ll see that the beginning of the twenty-first century was when we decided to abandon the passive, patient role in this equation and create a true patient-physician partnership.
 I think it is the only way out of burnout, moral injury, and more doctors leaving the profession.

 And this can happen overnight.
-A patient could literally decide—if they’re reading my book or listening to me talk—this crazy guy, Drew, said I should become more knowledgeable about and more engaged in my own healthcare.
-And so that’s what I want to do with you, Dr. X. Then they’ll have to help us up off the floor, because some of us will have passed out from the shock of hearing what we are way beyond ready to hear from our patients.
+A patient could literally decide—if they’re reading my book or listening to me talk—this crazy guy, Drew, said I should become more knowledgeable about more engaged in the my own healthcare.
+And so that’s what I want to do with you, Dr. X. Then they’ll have to pause and walk across the room and help us up off the floor, because some of us are passing out ready to hear that.

 Thank you so much for sharing your insights and expertise with our readers.